Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Theodore's median income among taxpayers was $70,556 in financial year 2022.
-The average income stood at $78,196 during the same period.
-Comparing these figures with Australian Capital Territory's median and average incomes of $68,678 and $83,634 respectively shows Theodore's higher income levels.
-Based on a Wage Price Index growth of 13.6% from financial year 2022 to September 2025, current estimates suggest the median income would be approximately $80,152 and the average income around $88,831.
-According to Census 2021 data, Theodore's household, family, and personal incomes rank highly nationally, between the 91st and 92nd percentiles.
-Income brackets indicate that 34.7% of Theodore's population (1,292 individuals) fall within the $1,500 - $2,999 income range, reflecting regional patterns where 34.3% similarly occupy this range.
-Higher earners make up a substantial presence with 40.8% exceeding $3,000 weekly, indicating strong purchasing power within the community.
-After housing costs, residents retain 87.0% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 7th decile.
+The Theodore SA2 has one of Australia's highest income levels according to AreaSearch aggregated ATO data for FY2022.
+The median income among taxpayers was $70,556 and the average was $78,196.
+This compares with ACT figures of $68,678 and $83,634 respectively.
+By September 2025, estimates suggest these figures would be approximately $80,152 (median) and $88,831 (average), based on Wage Price Index growth of 13.6% since FY2022.
+Census 2021 data shows Theodore's incomes rank highly nationally, between the 90th and 92nd percentiles for households, families, and individuals.
+Income brackets indicate 34.7% (1,292 individuals) fall within the $1,500 - $2,999 range, similar to regional patterns where 34.3% occupy this range.
+Higher earners are substantial with 40.8% exceeding $3,000 weekly, reflecting strong purchasing power.
+After housing costs, residents retain 87.0% of income, indicating robust purchasing power and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income